 Recess: Taking the Fifth Grade contains examples of:

-- Abilene Paradox: After seeing Principal Prickly willing to risk his job by admitting that he hates all the changes that were to the school and calls them out for being stupid and, ultimately ineffective, the board members all admit that they feel the same way and claim they only went along with it because they assumed it was what everyone else wanted and, like Prickly, initially didn't want to risk losing their jobs.
+- Abilene Paradox: After seeing Principal Prickly willing to risk his job by admitting that he hates all the changes that were to the school and calls them out for being stupid and, ultimately ineffective, the board members all admit that they feel the same way—they only went along with it because they assumed it was everyone else wanted and, like Prickly, didn't want to risk losing their jobs if they didn't go along with it.
 After hearing all this, the board members all vote to overturn the whole thing and put things back to normal.